mbacovsky/grokngelf/README.md

 Importer reads the log line by line and tries to match the line to [GROK patterns](https://github.com/jordansissel/ruby-grok) from its library.
-From the matched line structured event is created and send in [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) format to the logging service.
+From the matched line structured event is created and send in [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) format to the log manager.

 For more complex logs such as `syslog` we need to parse the content in multiple runs and every pass pick data just for specific pattern.
 Lines that were not matched are imported with `program: 'unmatched'` and can be filtered and revieved later.